q2s2t/version-sort/README.md

 ## Usage

 This module sort an array of versions.
-Here some exemples of valid versions:
+Here some examples of valid versions:

 ```
 1.1.0